-Conduct During Online Discussions
+Conduct During Lectures/Seminars and Online Discussions

-The online class should be respected as a safe place to share ideas without judgement - a community in which we can all learn from one another.
-Students are expected to conduct themselves in a mature and courteous manner in ALL online communications.
-Students are expected to frame their comments and questions to instructor and other students in respectful and appropriate language, always maintaining sensitivity towards the topic.
+The classroom and online discussions should be respected as a safe place to share ideas without judgement - a community in which we can all learn from one another.
+Students are expected to frame their comments and questions to lecturers in respectful and appropriate language, always maintaining sensitivity towards the topic.
 Students, employees, and academic staff are also expected to demonstrate behaviour in class that promotes and maintains a positive and productive learning environment.